pauldambra/blog_source/_posts/2025-07-24-how-i-use-llms.md

 ### Whatever the opposite of a warning is?

 They don't get bored and have ingested the whole internet.
-So I find they're really good at "i've started writing parameterised tests, please add more examples to test edgecases in blah processing" or "look at the implementation file X and suggest missing tests or tests that can be removed in test file Y".
+So I find they're really good at "i've started writing parameterised tests, please add more examples to test edgecases in blah processing" or "look at the implementation file X and suggest missing tests or tests that can be removed in this test file".